Book Review: When Your Teen Has an Eating Disorder is a Must-Read

 They acknowledge that the body positivity movement has expanded the types of bodies (read: size) that are deemed socially acceptable.
 However, the body positivity movement is flawed because it still focuses on the objectification of women’s bodies.

-The idea itself that bodies are to be looked at and objectified is problematic, because who we are as people goes so far beyond what our bodies look like.
-Having more bodies that we decide as a society are acceptable to look at does nothing to solve the problem of objectifying bodies in the first place, it just adds to the objectification taking place.
+The idea itself that bodies are to be looked at and objectified is problematic.
+Who we are as people goes so far beyond what our bodies look like.
+Having more bodies that we decide as a society are acceptable to look at does nothing to solve the problem of objectifying bodies.
+Rather, it adds to the objectification taking place.

 The Drs.
 Kite propose that the only way to improve body image is to eliminate self-objectification and connect with our bodies for what they do for us over how they look.
 This can be pretty tough to do in the age of social media advertising and diet culture.